marisaruizasari/machine-learning/assignment-3/README.md

 ### Final clusters

-In the end I chose 40 as my number of clusters, but as I mentioned above I would still like to play around with this a bit.
+In the end I chose 40 as my number of clusters, but as I mentioned above I would still like to play around with this in the future because I'm getting items that don't seem to go together.
 I noticed that there are a lot of ice creams and nut butters!
 Those tended to cluster well, while certain items like fruit bowls and salsa/onion mixes tended to get put together which didn't really make much sense to me.
 More to explore!!

 I printed all of the descriptions for each cluster:
 ``` python